What are Advanced Noun Phrases?

 Example:

-All the first three rather large old red Italian leather travelling bags that had been left at the airport
+All the first three rather large old red Italian leather travelling bags [that had been left at the airport]

-2. Pre-modification — Before the Head Noun
+How to Form Pre-modification: Before the Head Noun

-Determiners and predeterminers
+1. Determiners and Predeterminers

 - a beautiful small ancient round green Chinese jade carving